2022 Application Form and Instructions

 Please read the following instructions and application information carefully.

-The online application, two letters of reference, and transcript(s) must be submitted online by 11:59PM March 20, 2022 for your application to be considered.
+DEADLINE EXTENDED: The online application, two letters of reference, and transcript(s) must be submitted online by 11:59PM March 27, 2022 for your application to be considered.
 Selected students will be contacted for an interview in April.
 An official, mailed transcript will be required if selected for the internship.

 1. Review Texas Historical Commission division fact sheets (links below).

 2. Review list of Preservation Scholar Projects available in 2022.
 View project list here.

 3. Submit online application.
 The application form must be completed all at once and will require you to attach unofficial transcript(s).
 Please note that the website will not save your progress if you leave the page.
 You can download the application questions for review and completion in Microsoft Word, but responses must then be submitted via the online form below.